 Scholarship Information for New Transfer Students

-A New Transfer Student is an Idaho resident or domestic non-resident who has completed university coursework at another institution after high school.
+A New Transfer Student is an Idaho resident or domestic non-resident who has completed more than 24 but less than 100 university credits at another institution after high school.

 New Incoming Transfer Student Awards

 New incoming transfer students (U.S. Citizen or Legal Permanent Resident Undergraduate) are eligible for merit awards as follows:

 |3.75-4.00||$3,000 per year for 2 years ($1500/sem)|

 *Students with a 3.00-3.49 GPA may be eligible for a 1 year or 1 semester Transfer Scholarship depending on available funding.